Raghavendra-coder/elevator_problem/README.txt

     - 9.2 API will be hit again to check pending request/destination if not found then door will be closed moving status will be still and availability status will become True

+ 11. You can also get/update the health of the elevator
+    - when the health of the elevator is not "w" ie working then no one can request or can add destination

+ 12. To get the next destination of the elevator we can simply hit an API to get the next destinated floor number elevator_next_destination/<pk>/ pk : id of the elevator

     THIS IS JUST SIMPLE EXAMPLE , elevator will work in as much as requests and upto as much as floors for explaining I made small example